-2.5 The principle is that the pension offset acts like a negative deferred pension (note that the calculation is different if the member has retired).
+- 2.5 The calculation depends on whether the member is below, or has attained, normal pension age at the Relevant Date.
+Details for the two situations are set out below. - 2.5.1 Where the active member is below normal pension age, the principle is that the pension offset acts like a negative deferred pension.
 The offset should be expressed as a deduction to the member's pension which is to be recovered from the member's normal pension age.
 The calculation will be carried out at the Relevant Date for the particular member.
 The calculation of the pension offset is: